AutoFlowResearch/SmartPeak/docs/guide/tutorials/Targeted_quantitation_with_HPLC_data.rst

 The Workflows include
 ~~~~~~~~~~~~~~~~~~~~~

 #.
-Calculating the calibration curves using Standards
+Calculating the calibration curves to generate quantitation methods for each component using Standard samples
 #.
-Processing Unknowns
+Processing Unknown samples using the quantitation methods

 Steps
 ~~~~~